 Since 2008, PRACE has been promoting and organising European collaboration in the field of HPC, aimed at producing a competitive European HPC infrastructure that includes regional (Tier-2), national (Tier-1) and European (Tier-0) systems.
 Together, they create a European HPC ecosystem of supercomputers.
-Top European researchers requiring large-scale computing capacity are given access to the European Tier-0 systems, of which there are currently 6: 3 in Germany, and 1 each in France, Italy and Spain (2015).
+Top European researchers requiring large-scale computing capacity are given access to the European Tier-0 systems, of which there are currently 7: 3 in Germany, and 1 each in France, Italy, Spain, and Switzerland.
 Each of these systems operates at multiple petaflops.
 Ultimately PRACE aims to provide systems with an operating capacity expressed in exaflops (1 exaflop = 1018 flops).

 More competitive due to high-quality research

 Politicians and policy-makers are convinced of the importance of world-class research in Europe.
 This research is improved by high-quality HPC facilities, which in turn strengthens Europe's competitive position.
 It is for this reason that PRACE is partly financed by the EU via the Horizon 2020 Framework Programme.

 Collaboration between 25 countries

 The number of institutions participating in PRACE is growing.
 During the initial phase, 14 participated and currently, this figure has increased to 25.
 PRACE is an extension of the DEISA collaboration project (Distributed European Infrastructure for Supercomputing Applications).
 DEISA began in 2004 with SURFsara as one of the principal partners and targeted collaboration among the national (Tier-1) systems.
 PRACE has increased this scope to include Tier-0 systems.